 DOWC tests the drinking water quality for all constituents as required by the State Water Resources Control Board - Division of Drinking Water (SWRCB-DDW) and the United States Environmental Protection Agency - Federal Regulations (EPA).
-This report shows the results of our most current monitoring for the period of January 1 - December 31, 2023 including results which are current but were taken in previous years.
+This report shows the results of our most current monitoring for the period of January 1 - December 31, 2024 including results which are current but may have been taken in previous years.
+The SWRCB-DDW allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, are more than one year old.
+All samples are taken per the SWRCB-DDW schedule specific for this district.

 DOWC tests for both "Regulated and Unregulated" contaminants.
-This consumer confidence report provides results for only contaminants which were detected in your district's system.
+This water quality report, also know as the consumer confidence report, provides results for only contaminants which were detected in your district's system.